pingcap/dbt-tidb/tests/README.md

 We need to test for TiDB 4.0-5.0 and TiDB 5.1-5.2 for they are partly incompatible with latest TiDB. `test_tidb_v4_0_v5_0` and `test_tidb_v5_1_v5_2` under the tests/functional/adapter/basic is the test for them.

-Now only tests under basic need to test different versions of TiDB
+Now only tests under basic need to test different versions of TiDB.